Chefclub/shopify-node-app/README.md

 ## Grap the token using our app
 ### Install the app
 - Go to the app's [website](https://shopify-app.chefclub.tools)
-- Chnage the TO_CHANGE part to your shop name, accept the required scopes install the app.
+- Chnage the TO_CHANGE part to your shop name, accept the required scopes and install the app.
 ![](https://i.ibb.co/s5gHTjM/Screenshot-from-2019-07-04-18-25-30.png)
 - That's it now you will be greeted with the credentials
 ![](https://i.ibb.co/LCCtWgD/Screenshot-from-2019-06-30-18-02-51-1.jpg)